SIY1121/vue-sliding-panel/README.md

 # vue-sliding-panel

 ## This is Alpha Version
-Dont't use it in production.
+Don't use it in production.